IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/offline.md

 #### STEP 0: Download and process the test data
     0.1 Click on “Test sets” (at the top of the page).
     0.2 Click on the “offline” button associated with any of the visible test sets in the list.
-    0.3 Download ALL the test sets for the language pair(s) chosen for participation  (1 test set for Engish-Arabic, 5 test sets for English-Chinese and English-Japanese, 6 test sets for English-German, **X test sets for LanguageAgnostic**).
+    0.3 Download ALL the test sets for the language pair(s) chosen for participation  (for the "Language-aware" TRACK1: 1 test set for Engish-Arabic, 5 test sets for English-Chinese and English-Japanese, 6 test sets for English-German; for the "Language-agnostic" TRACK2: 1 test set).
     0.4 Process the test data to obtain your candidate submission file (to be stored in plain UTF-8 text format, one sentence per line)